learnbyexample/cli-computing/Command_Line_Introduction.md

 Redirecting error

-* `xyz 2> /dev/null` assuming a non-existent command `xyz`, it would give an error.
-In this case, it is redirected to null device which just discards all contents written to it
+* `xyz 2> cmderror.log` assuming a non-existent command `xyz`, it would give an error and gets redirected to specified file

 Redirecting output of command as input file